A nurturing, one-form entry primary school in Borehamwood, Hertfordshire.

 This means that we need to raise attainment for all groups of children.
 It is essential that this is achieved without compromising the children’s mental health.
 The values of the school (Empathy, self-belief, moral courage, resilience, kindness, celebration of differences and respect) support this.
 We have an ethos of safeguarding and support.
 The values are threaded through the broad and balanced curriculum.
 Nurture and well-being are at the heart of the school.
 The school works with parents and has an open door policy.
 The Headteacher is on the playground in the morning and staff are warm and welcoming.
 We work to support parents so that the children can thrive at home as well as at school.

 The nurturing whole child/whole family approach lays the foundations for the children to be successful learners.
 Children are supported with homework clubs, after school tutor groups and with good first quality teaching.
-Gaps in understanding are addressed with the ‘Zap the gap’ intervention which is delivered in a timely manner (before the next lesson) so that misconceptions and gaps in understanding do not increase.

 Bob the Year 5 pet rabbit.

 We believe that the development of British values underpins everything we do at Kenilworth Primary School.

 They are promoted through assemblies, displays, class work and within everyday life.

 We have also been linking our assemblies to our focus on EmpathyLab in order to raise the empathy levels throughout Kenilworth through high quality literature.

 These themes have a high profile within our assemblies and build the basis of our house team system.